The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Introduction

 The focus on robustness is inherent to the design of \benchmark{}.
-Our benchmark examines how models respond to differing prompt configurations -- table serialization formats, as well as input perturbations.
+Our benchmark examines how models respond to differing prompt configurations -- table serialization formats, as well as table perturbations.
 Thus, going beyond bottom-line model rankings and performance, we are able to conduct an in-depth analysis of LLM behavior on tabular tasks.

-Our analyses reveal a consistent and pervasive pattern of brittle model behavior, one that is exhibited across all models and datasets.
-Furthermore, we demonstrate that robustness measurements are pivotal for obtaining reliable estimates of expected model performance, and for choosing which LLM to use in practice.
-Thus, our findings illustrate that the ranking results from existing benchmarks represent an arbitrary sample of the true model task performance; in contrast, in \benchmark{} we obtain a more complete picture of LLM capabilities.
+We evaluate the performance and robustness of $14$ leading LLMs spanning $7$ model families on \benchmark{}, which highlights significant gaps in model capabilities, even for industry-leading LLMs.

+Our results demonstrate that existing models struggle with tasks that require table understanding and reasoning, and exhibit brittle and inconsistent response patterns.
+At the same time, we find that no single table format consistently yields superior performance.

+We further analyze the broader implications of our benchmark results, focusing on the aspect of accounting for model robustness.
+Our meta-evaluation analysis highlights the importance of incorporating a large number of prompt configurations into the evaluation process, demonstrating the benefits of the \benchmark{} benchmark design for evaluation reliability compared to existing benchmarks.